-Back when I was submitting chapters of The Year of the Crow to my writer's group, one set of criticisms from my fellow women writers set me back on my heels a bit.
+Back when I was submitting chapters of to my writer's group, one set of criticisms from my fellow women writers set me back on my heels a bit.

 Not only was my heroine not very kick-ass, an issue I addressed in another post.
 Even worse, she was too caring, too solicitous of others, too accepting of a traditional woman's role.
 She cooked too much.